puppetlabs/puppetlabs-concat/README.md

 Data type: Boolean, String.

 Specifies whether (and how) to back up the destination file before overwriting it.
 Your value gets passed on to Puppet's [native `file` resource](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-backup) for execution.
-Valid options: 'true', 'false', or a string representing either a target filebucket or a filename extension beginning with ".".
+Valid options: `true`, `false`, or a string representing either a target filebucket or a filename extension beginning with ".".

 Default value: 'puppet'.

 ##### `backup_fragments`

 Specifies whether to backup concat fragments using the backup setting of the target concat file.
-Valid options: 'true' and 'false'.
-Default value: 'false'.
+Valid options: `true` and `false`.
+Default value: `false`.

 ##### `ensure`